Staker Wallace: Involvement in 1798 rebellion

 Wallace was involved in the disturbances leading up to the 1798 rebellion in Ireland, and was hung as a local captain of the United Irishmen.
 "Staker" Wallace was arrested in late March 1798.
 He was charged with being a disloyal revolutionary and plotting the assassination of Captain Charles Silver Oliver.
 On 21 April 1798, Wallace was publicly flogged at a cattle fair at Ballinvreena.
 One account makes it sound as though he was hanged, drawn and quartered, and finally beheaded immediately afterwards, when the torture failed to yield the desired results.
 Another source says he was executed in July 1798.
 He died in the town of Kilfinane.
-His nickname may derive from the fact that his severed head was placed on a stake to serve as a warning to others, although it more likely preceded his execution and was linked to stakes used in connection with the commonages.
+His nickname may derive from the fact that his severed head was placed on a stake to serve as a warning to others, although it more likely preceded his execution and was linked to stakes used to mark commonages.
 His body was buried at the Abbey burial grounds, Glenroe-Ballyorgan parish, County Limerick.

-Wallace may have been a local leader of a group known as the Whiteboys.
-They dressed up in sheets at night and rooted up the hedges with which landlords had enclosed land formerly held in common by the community.
-This was a change designed to benefit the wealthy at the expense of the poor.
-The change was also seen as a further insult to traditional Irish culture perpetrated by those loyal to the British empire.
-The Society of United Irishmen was a union of Catholics and Protestants determined to gain a representative government for Ireland through separation from England.
+Wallace may also have been a local leader of a secret Irish agrarian organisation, established in 18th-century Ireland to defend tenant-farmer rights, known as the "Whiteboys".

 Relatives

 In the 1850s, many of Staker's grandchildren, great-grandchildren, and collateral relatives emigrated to Kane County, Illinois, USA, a rural area west of Chicago.
-They used the "Wallace" spelling of the name, rather than the "Wallis" spelling which was often, but not exclusively, used back home.
+They used the "Wallace" spelling of the name, rather than the "Wallis" spelling which was often, but not exclusively, used in Ireland.
 Several are buried at St. Mary's Cemetery in Gilberts, Rutland Township, Kane County.

 In culture

 There is a traditional Irish ballad about Patrick Wallace called "Death of Staker Wallace" or "Lament for Staker Wallace" (title variant: Wallis).
 Its melody is known but only a few of its lyrics survive.
 It is an air traditionally associated with the uilleann pipes.
 A version of the air, played by fiddler Eileen Ivers, appears in the soundtrack of the Martin Scorsese film Gangs of New York (2002).
 However, "Lament for Staker Wallace" does not appear on the film's original soundtrack CD.

+Founded in 1886, the GAA club Staker Wallace, located outside Kilmallock, is named after him.